andreabedini/cabal-cache-native/README.md

 ## Features

 - **Automatic**: the action detects the project's dependencies directly from cabal's build plan and caches them automatically.
-- **Fast**: the cache is stored in a GitHub Actions cache and it is restored very quickly.
+- **Fast**: the cache is stored in GitHub's own cache and it is restored very quickly.
 - **Accurate**: the cached packages are identified by the same package-hash used by cabal, allowing GitHub to garbage-collect them individually when they are not needed anymore.

 ## Usage